 Blue Boar was a forecourt operator who went on to operate one of the oldest and most famous motorway services: Watford Gap on the M1.

 The company operated garages and forecourts across the Midlands, including on the A5.
-The original Blue Boar Café took its name from the junction of the same name on the A45, which is still there as a McDonald's today.
+The original Blue Boar Café took its name from the junction of the same name on the A45, with the café now being a McDonald's.
 Local legend says that a blue boar lived close to one of their premises during the time of Robin Hood.

 When the A5 looked set to lose a lot of trade to the new M1 motorway, Blue Boar learned that a motorway service area was being planned close to their Watford depot, and made a competitive bid to operate it.
 Roadside repairs were expected to be an important aspect of running the new service area.
-The government were pleased to be able to say they were helping a local business affected by the motorway, but in reality Blue Boar won the contract on their own merits.
+The government were pleased to be able to say they were helping a local business impacted by the motorway, but in reality Blue Boar won the contract on their own merits.

 Blue Boar generally focussed their efforts on Watford Gap, which had a number of teething issues related to its unexpected success.
 The financial pressure was reflected in their unsuccessful attempt to win Strensham.
 They won the contract to build a neighbouring site at Rothersthorpe, and in the 1990s later planned two more services.

 Blue Boar liked to provide local branding, such 'Annandale Lodge'.